programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

 completely; a formal exit button.
 The Additional Resources section contains a link to the PyQt5 documentation that contains instructions and examples of all the necessary UI features: file browsing dialog boxes and button interactions with signals.
-With the exception of the Word to PDF converter outlined above, the author's GitHub page contains a repository showing code to implement the above features: [PDF Merger] (https://github.com/DerDoktorFaust/PDFMerger).
+With the exception of the Word to PDF converter outlined above, the author's GitHub page contains a repository showing code to implement the above features: [PDF Merger](https://github.com/DerDoktorFaust/PDFMerger).
 It is suggested that you try implementing the features first, as an exercise, before consulting the repository.
 You should also keep in mind that there are many, many ways to implement a single feature; do not worry if your code looks vastly different from that provided in the repository.
 You should, however, compare the code to look